rdrr1990/kms4tf/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/change_breaks-1.png)

+That helped some (about 5% additional predictive accuracy).
 Suppose we want to add a little more data.
 Let's first store the input formula.

 ``` r
 pop_input <- "cut(retweet_count + favorite_count, breaks) ~